yahiko-l/VSMM/README.md

 # VSMM
-Paper: A Variational Selection Mechanism for Article Comment Generation (VSMM)
+Paper: A Variational Selection Mechanism for Article Comment Generation (VSMM), state [under review]

 The code and full dataset will be made public soon, so stay tuned!